 - Augmentative and Alternative Communication

 A major part of your master’s program will be a clinical practicum completed under the supervision of a licensed SLP.
-Completion of this practicum is required both for your master’s degree and for the SLP license through the Idaho Board of Licensure.
+Completion of 350 hours of this practicum is required both for your master’s degree and for the SLP license through the Idaho Board of Licensure.

 Step 2.
-Gain 1,260 Hours of Supervised Experience Through a Clinical Fellowship
+Gain Supervised Experience Through a Clinical Fellowship

-As required by the Idaho Licensure Board, you must complete a supervised post-graduate clinical fellowship consisting of at least 1,260 hours of experience.
-The fellowship must consist of 36 weeks of full time work, defined as at least 35 hours a week.
+As required by the Idaho Licensure Board, you must complete a supervised post-graduate clinical fellowship consisting of at least 36 weeks of full time work, defined as at least 35 hours a week.

-You can complete these hours on a part-time basis, so long as it does not take longer than 48 months.
+You can complete your fellowship hours on a part-time basis, so long as it does not take longer than 48 months.

 During your supervised post-graduate work, you’ll be getting first hand experience as a professional speech-language pathologist.
 ASHA (American Speech-Language-Hearing Association) has written a Scope of Practice for SLPs that discusses how a SLP should focus their professional efforts.
-They cover two different domains of practice: professional practice and service delivery.
-You’ll be practicing the process of advocacy and education, research, counseling, and treatment, which will prepare you for your professional career.
+You’ll be practicing the process of advocacy and education, research, counseling, and treatment.
+All of this will prepare you for your professional career.

 Step 3.
 Pass the Speech-Language Pathology Praxis Examination

-You will have the following professional experiences at this point:
+You will have the following professional experiences behind you at this point:

 - A master’s degree in communicative disorders and sciences